ApothecaryMark/purplehat/_about/aboutmark.md

 ---
-title: Who is the man in the purple?
+title: Who is the man in the purple hat?
 order: 2
 ---
 If Ken's job in the recent [Barbie (2023)](https://youtu.be/4VWftr1TwbQ?si=re8YAcri8yYx7RxV "YouTube of "My Job is beach"") movie was "beach", then my job is "disability".
 Or at least it feels that way.
 A firm believer in the social model of disability, I bring lived experience of physical disability, neurodiversity, mental ill-health and financial trauma to all the work that I do.
 In that regard I wear, and have worn, many figerative and literal hats in my life: many of them purple.